cyberphone/cbor-everywhere/README.md

     - the *signature verification key* (implicit in this particular case)
     - the read signature algorithm
     - the saved signature data
-    - the deterministic encoding of the remaining CBOR data item
+    - the deterministic encoding of the remaining CBOR data item in its entirety

 Although the outlined scheme only supports signing data in the CBOR notation, the ability representing data like